Ozaukee County, Wisconsin: Transportation

 Ozaukee County has a harbor in Port Washington on Lake Michigan, though not in the lakeside communities of Mequon or Grafton due to high bluffs along the lakeshore.

 The Ozaukee County Interurban Trail is a multimodal trail for pedestrians and non-motorized vehicles.
 It runs through Grafton and connects to Sheboygan County and Brown Deer Trails via the old Milwaukee-Sheboygan Passenger Rail line.

-Public transit is provided by a commuter express bus (Route 143) to Milwaukee with stops in Port Washington, Saukville, Grafton, and Mequon.
-The bus operates Monday through Fridays excluding holidays, and is run jointly by Milwaukee and Ozaukee County.
-The county offers a daily shared taxi, with connections to Washington County Transit and Milwaukee County Routes 12, 49 and 42u.
+Public transit was formerly provided by a commuter express bus (Route 143) to Milwaukee with stops in Port Washington, Saukville, Grafton, and Mequon.
+The bus operated Monday through Fridays excluding holidays, and was run jointly by Milwaukee and Ozaukee County.
+In 2024 the Ozaukee County board elected to discontinue the transit line to Milwaukee without replacement leaving Ozaukee County with no public transit connection to Milwaukee and no fixed route transit service within the county.
+The last day of service was June 28, 2024.

 Politics

-As one of the suburban counties surrounding Milwaukee, Ozaukee County is a Republican stronghold in U.S. presidential elections, having voted Republican in all elections (except one) since 1940.
+As one of the suburban “WOW” counties surrounding Milwaukee, Ozaukee County is a Republican stronghold in U.S. presidential elections, having voted Republican in all elections (except one) since 1940.
 Lyndon B. Johnson was the last Democrat to carry the county in a presidential election, in 1964.
+Following similar suburban trends across the nation, the county has grown more Democratic in recent years, but is still a Republican stronghold.
+Before WWI, however, Ozaukee County was reliably Democratic, due to its high German Catholic population.

 In 2020, Joe Biden became the first Democrat to win over 40% of the vote since 1964.
+Biden also won the municipality of Cedarburg, the first time a Democrat has won a municipality in any of the WOW Counties since 1996.
+Progressive judge Janet Protasiewicz received nearly 48% of the vote in Ozaukee in the 2023 Wisconsin Supreme Court election.
+Judge Susan M. Crawford was also able to win 48% in 2025.

+In 2024, despite losing the state to Donald Trump, Democrat Kamala Harris won 43.92% of the vote in Ozaukee in the 2024 United States presidential election, the highest percentage won by a Democratic presidential nominee since 1964.